Identifying Non-Control Security-Critical Data through Program Dependence Learning: Background

-\textbf{Non-control-data attack.} Non-control-data attack~\cite{data-attack} (also known as data-only attack, data-oriented attack) does not alter any control data but can achieve similar malicious goals, like arbitrary code execution~\cite{safemode,emet-bypass,cfg-bypass} and information leakage~\cite{heartbleed,data-attack}.
-In non-control data attacks, attackers use memory-error vulnerabilities to manipulate security-critical non-control data to alter the program behavior.
-For example, by corrupting an authorization flag in the stack frame, an attacker can log into the SSH server as the root user without providing any correct credentials~\cite{data-attack}.
-Despite that many kinds of non-control-data attacks have been proposed, the protection of critical data is still far behind.
-Given that it is getting difficult to hijack the control flow, attackers are more motivated than before to manipulate critical data.
-Recently, researchers revealed that one could achieve Turing-complete attacks~\cite{dop} by merely manipulating non-control data.
+\textbf{Control-flow hijacking attacks} exploit memory corruption vulnerabilities to divert program execution away from the intended control flow~\cite{burow2017control}.
+A typical control hijacking attack starts by corrupting a pointer (\ie, control data) to an attacker-supplied malicious data, which we refer to as the payload~\cite{otgonbaatar2015evaluating}.
+As the percentage of control data in program is small~\cite{kuznetzov2018code}, mature control-flow protection mechanisms~\cite{original-cfi,pi-cfi,bin-cfi,patharmor,ucfi} can effectively prevent control flow hijacking attacks with acceptable overhead and are widely deployed~\cite{ms-cfi,clang-cfi,android-cfi,chromium-cfi}.

-To defend against non-control-data attacks, one major challenge is to identify the \textit{security-critical} non-control data in program binaries.
-Although there could be a large number of variables in real-world programs, only few of them play critical roles in the program security.
-However, it is nontrivial to identify critical data from various programs, especially from the binary level.
-The main reason is that whether a data is critical or not highly depends upon the program logic and the high-level semantics.
-For example, a condition variable in a branch statement (e.g., \texttt{if}) is critical if it guards critical operations, like continuing or breaking the authentication loop.
-Therefore, existing defense works~\cite{data-attack,dop,xmp,dynpta} largely relay on manual efforts to discover and protect such data.
-It should be noticed that there are fundamental differences between identifying critical data and finding bugs.
-Existing bug-finding tools, including fuzzing~\cite{afl,libfuzzer,honggfuzz} and symbolic execution~\cite{stephens2016driller,yun:qsym}), cannot effectively identify critical data.
+\textbf{Data-only attacks} exploit computer programs without altering any control data.
+Instead, they manipulate certain security-critical non-control data (``critical data'' for short).
+Data-only attack can achieve many malicious goals, such as arbitrary code execution~\cite{safemode,emet-bypass,cfg-bypass}, authentication bypass and information leakage~\cite{heartbleed,data-attack}.
+Essentially, attackers exploit vulnerabilities to manipulate critical data to achieve their malicious purposes.
+For example, by corrupting an authorization flag in the stack frame, an attacker can log into an SSH server as the root user without providing any correct credentials~\cite{data-attack}.
+As most of data in program's are non-control data, it is not practical to protect all of them within reasonable overhead.
+Despite the large amount of non-control data, few of them are interested by attackers.
+Attack surface can be greatly reduced if the small amount of ``critical data'' can be protected.